MicrosoftDocs/well-architected/well-architected/devops/automation-overview.md

 ### Infrastructure deployment

 As businesses move to the cloud, they need to *repeatedly* deploy their solutions and know that their infrastructure is in a *reliable* state.
-To meet these challenges, you can automate deployments using a practice referred to as [infrastructure as code](./automation-infrastructure.md).
+To meet these challenges, you can automate deployments by using a practice referred to as [infrastructure as code](./automation-infrastructure.md).
 In code, you define the infrastructure that needs to be deployed.

 There are many deployment technologies you can use with Azure.
 Here are three examples: